-Rehabilitation is the more common term for what is often referred to as the critical care stage in an animal's recovery process.
-Here at the Great Bend Brit Spaugh Zoo we have a specially trained staff in which we trust these injured raptors to.
-When the veterinary staff has cleared each raptor for a more intense physical therapy we begin to prepare them for their release.
+Rehabilitation is the term for what is often referred to as the treatment and care of animals for release back into the wild.
+Here at the Great Bend Brit Spaugh Zoo, we have specially trained staff that we entrust these injured raptors to.
+When the veterinary staff has cleared each raptor for more intense physical therapy, we begin to prepare them for their release.

-All of our rehabilitation raptors are kept in enclosures that encourage limited use of broken wings, which is the most common injury seen in raptor rehabilitation cases.
-In place of the typical wire caging used throughout the rest of the zoo the rehabilitation enclosures are constructed from wooden slats.
-This is due to the fact that raptors and most other birds have difficulty seeing wire as opposed to wooden slat.
+All of our rehabilitation raptors are kept in enclosures that encourage limited use of broken wings.
+This is the most common injury seen in raptor rehabilitation cases.

 Over exposure/ Imprinting:

 When rehabilitating any animal, including raptors, it is extremely important to limit the time spent with humans.
 These animals are prone to becoming imprinted or dependent on humans, which can be catastrophic to the rehabilitation process.
 In order to be successfully rehabilitated and released, animals need to remain wild.
 If you or someone you know has found an injured or orphaned raptor please call 620-793-4226 for assistance.